 The object of the Association is to advance education by promoting and encouraging the study of Comparative Law and in furtherance of that object:

 (a) To co-operate with the International Association of Legal Science established under the sponsorship of UNESCO and its executive committee, the International Committee of Comparative Law, and other bodies, both national and international;

 (b) To co-ordinate the activities in the United Kingdom of all those interested in the comparative study of law;

-Membership of the National Committee shall be open to the following
+Membership of the Association shall be open to the following constituencies:-